erikcar/cra-template-vista/README.md

-# vista JS
+# vista
-JS Implementation of Vista Model
+Implementation of Vista Model